-Join the Center for Global Business at Maryland Smith to recognize the global mindset, activities, research, and global footprint of the Smith School as we celebrate International Education Week (IEW), Nov.
+The Center for Global Business at Maryland Smith recognized the global mindset, activities, research, and global footprint of the Smith School by celebrating International Education Week (IEW), Nov.
 16-20, 2020.
 The worldwide event is a joint initiative of the U.S. Department of State and the U.S. Department of Education to celebrate international education and exchange.

 PhD Presentation: The Role of Startups in Global Industry Emergence and Growth